iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 My learning started with Travis-CI and am using it since I am familiar with it.
 I haven't done a detailed comparison of the tools and it fits the needs of simpler python CI/CD projects.
 I want to look into GitHub actions, now that it’s coming out of Beta.

 You are free to use what you prefer, feel is right, or would like to start with.
-This article is not a comparison, but rather an introduction into the what the process looks like with one CI service.
+This article is not a comparison, but rather an introduction into what the process looks like with one CI service.

 > Start small and build up what you learn.
 You will make progress, run into challenges, figure some out.
 Remember to sleep!!!!
 ![coding-feelings](./images/coding-feelings.jpg)